Lazzaretto of Manoel Island: History

 From 1526 onwards, Marsamxett Harbour began to be used for quarantine purposes.
 During the plague of 1592–93, a temporary lazzaretto was constructed on the island in the middle of the harbour, then known as the Isolotto and now called Manoel Island.
-Some warehouses a chapel dedicated to Saint Roch were also built at this point, but they were demolished in the late 18th century.
+Some warehouses and a chapel dedicated to Saint Roch were also built at this point, but they were demolished in the late 18th century.
 The island was also used to isolate patients during a minor plague outbreak in 1623.

 In 1643, the Grand Master of the Order of St. John, Giovanni Paolo Lascaris, decided to build a permanent lazzaretto due to fears of an epidemic.
 The Order acquired the island from the Church by exchanging it with some property at Tal-Fiddien.
 The Lazzaretto as built by Lascaris consisted of a single building, but a second block was built and expanded by Grand Masters Nicolas Cotoner in 1670, Gregorio Carafa in 1683, Ramon Perellos y Roccaful in 1701 and António Manoel de Vilhena in around 1726.
 In 1797, Grand Master Emmanuel de Rohan-Polduc built a new block and some warehouses in the Lazzaretto.

 The Lazzaretto was also used as a hospital, and it saw a lot of use during the plague epidemic of 1813–14, the cholera epidemic of 1865 and the plague epidemic of 1937.
 It also served as a military hospital for British, French and Italian soldiers during the Crimean War.
+In 1922, some refugees from the Burning of Smyrna were housed at the Lazzaretto.
 Several notable figures stayed in the Lazzaretto throughout its history, including Lord Byron, Sir Walter Scott, Horace Vernet, Benjamin Disraeli and Alphonse de Lamartine.

 Part of the Lazzaretto which was known as the Profumo Office was used to fumigate incoming mail.
 Disinfected mail was marked with red wax seals from around 1816 to 1844, while a variety of cachets were used later on.
 Disinfection of mail on a large scale lasted until the 1880s, but was used in rare cases up to 1936.

 The Lazzaretto remained in use by the health authorities until 1939, when it was requisitioned by the Admiralty to be used for military purposes during World War II.
 Between 1941 and 1942, it was used as a submarine depot, and the buildings were bombed a number of times by Italian or German aircraft.
 Many buildings were destroyed by this aerial bombardment, and some other structures had to be demolished due to the damage they had sustained.

 The Lazzaretto reopened as a hospital in 1949, and remained so until the departure of the Royal Navy from Malta in the 1970s.
 It was subsequently abandoned, and it fell into a state of disrepair.

 Since its closure, part of the Lazzaretto was also used as a shelter for abandoned dogs.